FederatedAI/FATE/python/fate_test/README_BENCHMARK.rst

          }
      }

 testing script
 --------------

-All job scripts need to have ``main()`` function as an entry point for running training task; scripts should return a dictionary with {metric_name}: {metric_value} key-value pairs for comparison.
+All job scripts need to have ``Main`` function as an entry point for running training task; scripts should return a dictionary with {metric_name}: {metric_value} key-value pairs for comparison.
-Returned metrics of the same key are to be compared.
+Returned quality metrics of the same key are to be compared.

+- FATE script: ``Main`` always has three inputs:

+  - config: job configuration, `JobConfig <../fate_client/pipeline/utils/tools.py#L64>`_ object loaded from "fate_test_config.yaml"
+  - param: job parameter setting, dictionary loaded from "conf" file specified in benchmark testsuite
+  - namespace: namespace suffix, generated timestamp string when using ``data-namespace-mangling``

+- non-FATE script: ``Main`` always has one input:

+  - param: job parameter setting, dict loaded from "conf" file specified in benchmark testsuite